What Does Myrtle Say About Daisy?

 Is Myrtle Jealous of Daisy?

 In The Great Gatsby, it’s plain to see that Myrtle envies Daisy.
 She covets Daisy’s home opposite of West Egg, her wealth, and position in society.
 She thinks of Tom as her ticket to her dreams.
-In Chapter 2, you can sense Myrtle’s burning jealousy after they take the train.
+In Chapter 2 ( read Chapter 2 Quotes here ), you can sense Myrtle’s burning jealousy after they take the train.
 She chants Daisy’s name and continues doing it despite Tom’s warning.
-In Chapter 7, Nick again describes how Myrtle’s eyes blaze as she stares hard at Jordan, whom she mistakes for Daisy.
+In Chapter 7 (see The Great Gatsby Chapter 7 Quotes ), Nick again describes how Myrtle’s eyes blaze as she stares hard at Jordan, whom she mistakes for Daisy.

 Does Daisy Kill Myrtle on Purpose?